 I am a post-graduate in Marketing and am currently working as Director, Marketing with an American Multinational.

 You were born and grew up in Srinagar.
 When did you move and how did you adjust to a different culture?
 Tell us about the difficulties you faced.

-I was born in Srinagar and I spent by early years there.
+I was born in Srinagar and I spent my early years there.
 We moved in the year 1990 – due to militancy.
 The initial period was very tough – starting our lives from a scratch – but I am blessed to have the family who eased the transition.
-Education and career was given the priority.
+Education and career were given priority.